 In this article, we constructed a Holographic description of a (gravity + brane) system which is capable of detecting the non-heating to heating phase transition in the dual boundary CFT, which is subject to a periodic drive.
 While this framework is completely natural and intuitive in this respect, our construction should be viewed as the simplest of the richer possibilities.
-17 Subsequently, there are several intriguing aspects for future explorations.
+18 Subsequently, there are several intriguing aspects for future explorations.
 We enlist some of them below.

 First, note that the periodically driven Hamiltonian is sl(2, R)-valued and therefore does not accommodate the possibilities of a large gauge transformation.
 The general class of Brown-Henneaux diffeomorphisms contain an infinite number of such large gauge transformations, which are dual to a periodically driven Hamiltonian valued in the $sl^{(q)}(2, R)$, for q > 1.
 Conceptually, it is no harder to find the corresponding curves in the bulk which would be generated by the bulk Hamiltonian.
 Subsequently, the various patches will likely contain a richer class of metrics, including dynamical ones.
-It will be an interesting question to consider these cases, in the presence of EOW-branes.
+This generalization will naturally include the possibility of analyzing a non-trivial highest weight state and its corresponding evolution in the bulk geometric description, which are expected to lie within the family of Banados geometries.
+It will be an interesting question to consider these cases in detail, also in the presence of EOW-branes.
+For the conceptual richness and the technical involvement, this deserves an independent study which we hope to address in near future.